 Living on campus or with a group of your close friends sounds great at the beginning.
 Being able to live on your own without your parents and becoming a “grown up” is the ultimate dream of most college students.
 There are instances where a bad roommate situation could occur and there are certain ways you should deal with the following issue:

-2. Try Talking: Have an open conversation with your evil roommate may sound terrible at first but it could help the situation.
+Having an open conversation with your evil roommate may sound terrible at first, but it could help the situation.
 Just let her/him know that what they are doing is bothering you whether it’s their boyfriend/girlfriend spending endless hours in the room….even when they aren’t there or you find your favorite bag of chips keeps disappearing.
 Having a conversation about the issue could potentially resolve the problem or at least let them know what is bothering you.
 Being stuck in a small room or apartment with someone that bothers you is the worst thing ever.
 You feel like your walking on eggshells.

 Reach an agreement, shake, and move on. photo credit